 - Also in 2015, an outbreak of Legionnaires’ disease at the Illinois Veterans Home in Quincy killed 12 people and caused 54 others to become ill.
 Three more veterans at the home become ill with the disease in 2016.

-Because Legionnaires’ causing bacteria can be identified and eliminated by safe maintenance and inspection procedures, business owners are responsible if their processes failed to use safe processes.
-Under the law, a person injured or fatally stricken with the disease can recover for the losses they suffer.
+Because Legionnaires’ causing bacteria can be identified and eliminated by safe maintenance and inspection procedures, business owners are responsible if their procedures failed to use safe processes.
+Under the law, a person injured or fatally stricken with the disease can recover from the losses they suffer.

-If you became ill, or someone you love got sick and died, and you are concerned the source of the illness was contaminated water or air in a place you were visiting, our legionnaires’ attorneys at the Blumenshine Law Group may be able to assist you.
+If you became ill, or someone you love got sick and died, and you are concerned the source of the illness was contaminated water or air in a place you were visiting, our legionnaires' attorneys at the Blumenshine Law Group may be able to assist you.
 You may be able to collect for your medical expenses, lost wages due to your illness, and other damages including pain and disability.
-Contact us for a free consultation at 312-766-1000 or firstname.lastname@example.org.
+Call or text us for a free consultation at (312)-766-1000 or firstname.lastname@example.org.